Kanha National Park

 Wildlife in Kanha National Park

-Kanha National Park is home to a wide variety of wildlife, which contributes to the park’s overall tranquil atmosphere and draws in a large number of tourists throughout the year.
-The tropical central highlands of this arena are an ideal environment for the majesty and beauty of the wild creatures that inhabit there.
+Kanha National Park harbours a rich diversity of wildlife, which enhances the park’s serene ambiance and attracts a considerable number of tourists throughout the year.
+The tropical central highlands of this region provide the perfect setting for the splendour and magnificence of the wild creatures that dwell within.

 Mammals